Gbuomprisco/ngx-chips/README.md

 - maxItems (number): the maximum number of items it is possible to enter.
 - readonly (boolean): sets the tag input static, not allowing deletion/addition of the items entered.
 - separatorKeys (string[]): array of keyboard keys with which is possible to define the key for separating terms.
 By default. only Enter is the defined key.

+Events:
+- onAdd(item: string): event fired when an item has been added
+- onRemove(item: string): event fired when an item has been removed

 Examples: